-Georgia sponsors one direct-sold 529 college savings plan for parents looking to invest in their child’s future education.
-Though the state may not sponsor as many 529 plans as others around the country, its Path2College 529 plan has some strong attributes.
-The plan allows you to invest with as little as a $15 initial deposit, and its fees are among the lowest in the nation.
-Any U.S. citizen can open an account, but Georgia families can deduct up to $4,000 from their state taxable income per account each year.
-That said, the Path2College plan's maximum contribution stands at $235,000, which is not that impressive compared to most states' plans.
-You can open an account online in a few minutes and invest in professionally-managed portfolios designed for all types of savers.
-Those new to investing may be interested in the age-based portfolios, which automatically change their asset allocation or investment mix to become less risky as your child gets closer to the college years.
-And though Georgia doesn’t offer an advisor-sold program, you can always use our financial advisor matching tool to get paired with an expert who can help you with your 529 plan needs.
+Georgia sponsors one direct-sold 529 college savings plan.
+Managed by a subsidiary of TIAA-CREF, the pension and retirement savings plan giant, the Georgia 529 plan features a low $25 initial deposit and fees that are among the lowest in the nation.
+Any U.S. citizen or taxpayer can open an account, while married Georgian couples filing jointly can deduct up to $8,000 worth of contributions per child on their state income tax return each year, starting in 2020 (single files can deduct $4,000 per child).
+That said, the Path2College plan's maximum account level stands at a comparatively low $235,000 (after your account reaches this level, you cannot make any more contributions).
+Opening an account online takes minutes.
+Those new to investing may be interested in the age-based portfolios, which gradually shift their asset allocations to be less risky as your child gets closer to college.
+For help determining if this plan or an advisor-sold program is right for you, use our financial advisor matching tool to get paired with an expert who can help you with your 529 plan needs.

 How Do I Enroll in Georgia's 529 Plan?